pynec/Ms.SSLI/README.md

 Update on miss_analysis_opt.java 8/13/2020
-Made two new matricies (one is final in both sexes matrix and the other is the final in one sex matrix)

-These are the final GROUP A and GROUP B matricies
+Made two new matricies (one is final in both sexes matrix and the other is the final in one sex matrix) These are the final GROUP A and GROUP B matricies

+Update on miss_analysis_opt.java 9/15/2020

+Started working on the determining hte SSLT (99th percentile of chance distribution).
+Using group B (non-sex specific loci) but matrix needs to be transposed in order to split matrix by individuals.
+So wrote method transpose() that transposes matrices
+Idea: shuffle transposed matrix rows (so by individual) then take the first half and determine frequency of loci then do the same with the second half.
+Will have to do this for multiple iterations.
+Next step: Try to split the matrix in half.